s6joui/grav-theme-portfolio/README.md

 ### Manual

-To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
+To install this theme manually download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `portfolio`.

 You should now have all the theme files under